|

 more efficient and dynamically

 adaptive hybrid of free and paid content.
-FairPay was presented 12/1/11 at
+FairPay is described in depth in

 an MIT Enterprise Forum of NYC symposium on "Better Strategies for

-Monetizing Digital Offerings," and discussions with potential strategic
+Monetizing Digital Offerings," and on the

 Inquiries from potential strategic

-partners are invited
+partners are invited.

 Monetizing patents, and